manijangde/manijangde.github.io/README.md

 ## Welcome!!

-This is the place where i publish anything and everything about my datascince work!
+It's the place where, I publish anything and everything about my datascince work.
 And i am happy to share with you all..

-Keep visiting for more interesting projects in the future..
+Keep visiting for more interesting projects in the future..!!

 ### My Projects